Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Introduction

-This article will discuss whether couscous is suitable for diabetics and its consumption benefits and side effects.
+This article will discuss couscous and its effects on diabetics.

 Type-2 Diabetes

-Refined grains, such as rice or couscous, due to their moderate GI index and carbs, tend to cause blood sugar to spike shortly after eating, followed by energy crashes.
+Refined grains, due to their moderate GI index and carbs, tend to cause blood sugar to spike shortly after eating, followed by energy crashes.
 To find glycemic index values for more than 350 foods, visit the Glycemic index chart.

-A study [1] showed that blood glucose after eating pasta was lower than after eating couscous.
+A study (1) showed that blood glucose after eating pasta was lower than after eating couscous.
 It was conducted on eight healthy subjects and insulin-dependent diabetes mellitus patients.
 After an overnight fast, they ate in the morning on two separate occasions and in a randomized order of 50 gr of pasta or couscous.
-In numbers, the couscous glycemic index equals 65.

 In conclusion, couscous has a higher glycemic effect and insulin index than pasta or other grains, so try to avoid couscous consumption.